ibexa/documentation-developer/docs/guide/extending_online_editor.md

 Fact box tag is a good example for showcasing possibilities of ezcontent property.
 Each custom tag has an ezcontent property, that contains the tag's main content.
-This property is editable by a textarea that is part of custom tag editing tooltip.
+This property is editable by a textarea that is part of a custom tag editing tooltip.

 Create the `custom_tags.yml` configuration file that will be added to `app/Resources/config`.
 This is sample configuration for Fact box tag: